IDDesigns/worldpay-lib-dotnet/README.md

 # worldpay-lib-dotnet

-This repository consists of four related projects:
+This repository consists of six related projects:
-* worldpay-lib-dotnet-3-5 and worldpay-lib-dotnet-2-0, the SDKs for .NET 3.5+ and .NET 2.0
+* worldpay-lib-dotnet-4-5, worldpay-lib-dotnet-3-5 and worldpay-lib-dotnet-2-0, the SDKs for .NET 4.5+, .NET 3.5+ and .NET 2.0
-* worldpay-sample-dotnet-3-5 and worldpay-sample-dotnet-2-0, the sample applications for the SDKs
+* worldpay-sample-dotnet-4-5,  worldpay-sample-dotnet-3-5 and worldpay-sample-dotnet-2-0, the sample applications for the SDKs

 Each of these is contained in a separate directory / VS solution.

-worldpay-lib-dotnet-3-5 & 2-0
+worldpay-lib-dotnet-4-5 & 3-5 & 2-0
 -------------------

-DotNet Library for Worldpay REST API (.NET 3.5+, .NET 2.0)
+DotNet Library for Worldpay REST API (.NET 4.5+,.NET 3.5+, .NET 2.0)

 ## Usage